Alignak-monitoring/alignak/doc/source/07_advanced/distributed.rst

 External commands dispatching
 ==============================

 The administrator needs to send orders to the schedulers (like a new status for passive checks).
-In the Shinken way of thinking, the users only need to send orders to one daemon that will then dispatch them to all others.
+In the Alignak way of thinking, the users only need to send orders to one daemon that will then dispatch them to all others.
 In Nagios the administrator needs to know where the hosts or services are to send the order to the right node.
-In Shinken the administrator just sends the order to the Arbiter, that's all.
+In Alignak the administrator just sends the order to the Arbiter, that's all.
 External commands can be divided into two types :

   * commands that are global to all schedulers
   * commands that are specific to one element (host/service).

-For each command, Shinken knows if it is global or not.
+For each command, Alignak knows if it is global or not.
 If global, it just sends orders to all schedulers.
 For specific ones instead it searches which scheduler manages the element referred by the command (host/service) and sends the order to this scheduler.
 When the order is received by schedulers they just need to apply them.

 .. _advanced/distributed#poller_tag: